-UCSF Department of OB/GYN, Division of Gynecologic Oncology offers many opportunities for donors to contribute to existing endowments as well as to establish new named endowed funds with gifts of $100,000 or more.
-Gifts of endowment may be directed to a specific purpose or be designated as unrestricted for use by the campus, or a school, or a program.
+UCSF Department of OB/GYN, Division of Gynecologic Oncology offers many named endowed funding opportunities starting at the $100,000 level.
+Gifts of endowment provide sustained support in perpetuity and may be directed to a specific purpose or for unrestricted use by the Division.

 Professorships enable the University to make a permanent, substantial commitment to a researcher or clinician and his or her area of intellectual interest.
 Reserved for leaders in their fields, professorships signify UCSF's belief in a faculty member's past contributions and future promise.
-These endowments are often used to create new positions and attract internationally renowned faculty members to UCSF.
-Endowment earnings pay for salary, benefits, research and administrative assistants, equipment, publications, and other expenses related to the faculty member's work.
+These endowments are often used to recognize and retain key faculty leaders or to attract internationally renowned faculty members to UCSF.
+Annual funding generated from endowed professorships provide a secure and sustained source of support for expenses related to the faculty member's work.

 To learn more about partnership opportunities and to find a cure for gynecologic cancers, please consider making a donation to the Division of Gynecology Oncology at the UCSF.

 Make a Gift website or contact: Dawn Mitchell at Dawn.Mitchell@ucsf.edu. or 415-502-3417.
 No donation is too small for this great cause!